scalecube/slate/source/index.html.md

 # Motivation

-Scalecube implements [Decouple by interface](https://en.wikipedia.org/wiki/Loose_coupling) microservice's architecture.
+Scalecube provide solution for microservice's architecture.

+It is based on the principle of [Decouple by interface](https://en.wikipedia.org/wiki/Loose_coupling).

 it is event-base system that allow to create loosely coupled services in a distributed environment.

 ### Environment

 scalecube can run on both browser and server.